Clematis vitalba: Description

 Clematis vitalba is a climbing shrub with branched, grooved stems, deciduous leaves, and scented greeny-white flowers with fluffy underlying sepals.
 The many fruits formed in each inflorescence have long silky appendages which, seen together, give the characteristic appearance of old man's beard.
 The grooves along the stems of C. vitalba can easily be felt when handling the plant.

 This species is eaten by the larvae of a wide range of moths.
 This includes many species which are reliant on it as their sole foodplant; including small emerald, small waved umber and Haworth's pug.

 Range

 C. vitalba has a preference for base rich alkaline soils and moist climate with warm summers.
 The species is native to Eurasia and North Africa.

 United Kingdom

 In the UK it is a native plant and is common throughout England south of a line from the River Mersey and the River Humber.
 It also commonly occurs in southern, Eastern and northern Wales.
 Outside of these areas it is widely planted and occurs as far north as the southern highlands of Scotland.

 As an invasive species

-Due to its disseminatory reproductive system, vitality, and climbing behavior, Clematis vitalba is an invasive plant in many places.
-Some new tree plantations can be suffocated by a thick layer of Clematis vitalba, if not checked.
+Due to its disseminators reproductive system, vitality, and climbing behavior, Clematis vitalba is an invasive plant in many places.
 The species is capable of rapid growth, climbing several times faster than English ivy, and each plant may produce in excess of 100,000 seeds.
 The plant may also spread through stem and root fragmentation.